 Saika, The Dramatist

 Hi!
 I'm Saika.
-I like sci-fi & fantasy, anime, Kirby and 90s RPGs.
+I like sci-fi & fantasy, Kirby, and 90s video games.
 I'm just here to write my heart out, nothing more.
-Feel free to message me if you want to chat.
+Send me a message if you want to chat.

 At the end of the day, all you have is what you've accomplished and the effort you put in to achieve it.
 If you achieved nothing, then that's fine.
 If you were too demotivated to try in the first place, then that's fine as well.
 Nothing is set in stone.